-In January 2023, we completed a public offering of \$400 million aggregate principal amount of 5.25% senior unsecured notes due in 2032.
+In January 2023 and May 2023, we completed public offerings of \$750 million aggregate principal amount of 5.25% senior unsecured notes due 2032.

 In February 2023, the Revolving Facility was amended to change the interest rate benchmark from LIBOR to SOFR.